What should I do now?

 Any of a decedent’s personal possessions in the custody of the Department of Medical Examiner-Coroner, may be claimed by the legal next of kin.
 Governmental documents (driver’s licenses, passports, military identification cards belonging to the decedent) will not be released to the next of kin.
 These documents will be returned to the issuing agency for disposition.
 To avoid any inconvenience to you, please call the Department of Medical Examiner-Coroner's Personal Property Section at 323.343.0515, before coming into the office.

-The Personal Property Clerk will advise you if any documents will be needed and of any other requirements.
+The Personal Property Custodian will advise you if any documents will be needed and of any other requirements.
 The Personal Property Section is open from 8:00 a.m. to 4:00 p.m., Monday through Friday and is closed weekends and holidays.
+Property release hours are from 10:30 a.m. to 4 p.m., Monday through Thursday, and by appointment.
 Sometimes personal possessions are taken into custody by other law enforcement agencies.
 You will need to contact those agencies to recover personal possessions in their custody.
 Clothing is not usually considered property.
 Unless there is a need to hold clothing as evidence, it is released to the mortuary recovering the deceased.
 Clothing that presents a health and safety hazard may be disposed of for the safety of all persons involved.